Board of Directors

 Julie Dixon serves as the Senior Director of Planning and Program Development for The Planning Council.
 In this capacity, she oversees a variety of community planning, assessments, and evaluation work, as well as the coordination of several coalitions across Hampton Roads.

-Since 2005, Ms. Dixon has held positions with progressing responsibilities, beginning as a Community Planner/Continuum of Care Coordinator, then as Program Administrator, and now over the entire Planning Team.
+Since 2002, Ms. Dixon has held positions with progressing responsibilities, beginning as a Community Planner/Continuum of Care Coordinator, then as Program Administrator, and now over the entire Community Planning Division.

-Prior to joining The Planning Council team, Ms. Dixon worked for five years in Washington, DC, and eight years in Moscow, Russia, in various positions for AIDS Foundation East-West, the American International Health Alliance, and New York University.
+Prior to joining The Planning Council, Ms. Dixon worked for five years in Washington, DC, and eight years in Moscow, Russia, in various positions for AIDS Foundation East-West, the American International Health Alliance, and New York University’s Center for War, Peace, and News Media.

 Ms. Dixon received her bachelor’s degrees in International Relations and Russian language from California State University at Sacramento, and a Master’s in Public Health from George Washington University.
 In 2010, she also received a certification from UNC-Chapel Hill for Business Planning in Public Health.